-“To be determined,” Nick said with a smile, hoping that he didn’t come across as too undecided – or unintentionally creepy.
+“To be determined,” Jack said with a smile, hoping that he didn’t come across as too undecided – or unintentionally creepy.
 Mary’s steely, stoic expression didn’t indicate one way or another.
-Nick figured that compared to a lot of her clients, he must have seemed pretty normal.
+Jack figured that compared to a lot of her clients, he must have seemed pretty normal.
 Then again, how many clients would hire her without the expectation of sex?
 That alone, might have put him in the creepy category.
 But if it did, she certainly didn’t show it.

 And just as five minutes were up, the train screeched into the station.
 They climbed aboard the empty train.
 As would be expected, they had the whole train to themselves.

-“The train to nowhere,” Nicholas said.
+“The train to nowhere,” Jack said.

 “I got raped on this train once,” Mary offered, as the train clobbered along the metallic tracks.

-“Did you report it?” he added.
+“Did you report it?”

 “When you’re a prostitute, do you really think cops take a rape claim seriously?”